eubby06/forum/README.md

 ```

 - And run the following command in the terminal to start installing the Forum package
+- Please note that this command will ask you to create an admin user account before installing the package

 ```
  php artisan forum:install
 ```

-- The above command will ask you to create an admin user account and

 ### Frontend
 - By default it is available on http://www.domain.com/forum